 "Some of these companies have been with Risc for a decade or more; we've even had staff going to the weddings of clients, such is the relationship that's struck up while providing a first-class service and working in partnership."

-Jeremy and founder Paul Roberts set up the venture in 2001 and have come a long way since relocating from Milton Keynes to North Wales.
+Founder Paul Roberts set up the venture in 2001 and it has come a long way since relocating from Milton Keynes to North Wales.

 Jeremy said: "We have consistently grown and will continue to do so, as we work hard to keep our current customers happy while attracting new ones.
 We are turning over £2.5million a year and will have more than 20 staff in the next 12 months, if not more if an acquisition does occur."